Get visa and immigration advice

-If you are from outside the European Economic Area (EEA)/European Union and you plan to study in the UK for more than six months, you need a Student visa, before travelling to the UK.
+If you plan to study in the UK for more than six months, you need a Student visa, before travelling to the UK.
 The earliest you can apply for a Student visa is six months before the start date of your course.

 You can find out where and how to apply for your visa in your home country from the UKVI website.